 - Remove the keyboard.

 - Connect your external SPI flasher to the SPI chip which is underneath the palmrest, around the position of the trackpoint under a protective layer.

-- I wasn't able to eliminate interference in my setup (you may have better luck), so it worked only on 30kHz.
-Adding battery increased quality somewhat.
-Read the flash.
-Twice.
-Compare the files to be sure.
-Save a copy of it on
+- phcoder wasn't able to eliminate interference in his setup (you may have better luck), so it worked only on 30kHz; adding a battery increased the quality slightly.
+Read the flash twice, and compare (sha512sum) the files to be sure.
+Save a copy of the dump onto

 external media.
-Due to interference I reread it 10 times, 2 were corrupted.
+Due to interference it had to be read about 10 times, 2 of which were corrupted.

 flashrom -p <yourprogrammer> -r flash.bin flashrom -p <yourprogrammer> -r flash2.bin diff flash.bin flash2.bin